Trails to Indian country define Oklahoma

 For tribes in Oklahoma, the removal stories have not been forgotten.

-“None of the tribes I know want to live in the past,” said Rep. Tom Cole (R-OK), a member of the Chickasaw Nation.
+“None of the tribes I know want to live in the past,” said U.S. Rep. Tom Cole, a member of the Chickasaw Nation.
 “But the best way to make sure the mistakes of the past are not repeated is to remember them and make sure it never occurs again.”

-As a child, Cole said, he never saw his grandmother carry a $20 bill, which flaunts the face of Andrew Jackson.
+As a child, Cole said, he never saw his grandmother carry a $20 bill, which features the face of Andrew Jackson.

 “I didn’t even know who Andrew Jackson was, but I knew he was a bad man,” Cole said.

-Cole is one of four Native Americans in the U.S. House, along with by Rep. Markwayne Mullin (R-OK), Rep. Deb Haaland (D-N.M.) and Rep. Sharice Davids (D-KS).
+Cole is one of four Native Americans in the U.S. House, along with by Rep. Markwayne Mullin, Rep. Deb Haaland and Rep. Sharice Davids.

 The ramifications of the Trail of Tears persist today, observers say.

-Note: Editor’s note: Gaylord News is launching a 41-part series, “ Exiled to Indian Country,” detailing the stories of how each of the state’s 39 tribes wound up in Oklahoma.